Lead Tracking (Signup)

 Option B — Server-side Lead API

-Use this when account creation happens on your backend or you want your server to send the lead event.
+Use this when account creation happens on your backend, or when you want your server to send the lead event.

 Endpoint